Paramedic to BSN/ASN

 With Herzing University, you are never alone, and we offer many options to help you invest in yourself and earn your bachelor’s degree.
 Financial aid options include:

-To be considered for admission into the BSN Bridge Option in Nashville, you must:
+To be considered for admission into the ASN or BSN Bridge Option in Nashville, you must:

 - Hold a high school diploma or equivalent (Diploma, HSED, or GED)